Winnipeg general strike: Opposition

 The municipal government also took action.
 As large numbers of veterans were holding marches in the streets in support of the strike, on June 5 Mayor Charles F. Gray announced a ban on public demonstrations.
 On June 9 the city also dismissed almost the entire police force for refusing to sign a pledge promising to neither belong to a union nor participate in a sympathetic strike.
-With the assistance of the Citizens’ Committee, the city police were replaced with a large body of untrained but better paid special constables who patrolled the streets with clubs.
-Within hours, one of the special constables, a much-medalled World War I veteran Frederick Coppins, charged into a gathering of strikers and was dragged off his horse and severely pummelled.
-This led to claims that he was attacked by "enemy ruffians."
+With the assistance of the Citizens' Committee, the city police were replaced with a large body of untrained but better paid special constables who patrolled the streets with clubs.
+Within hours, one of the special constables, a decorated World War I veteran Frederick Coppins, charged into a gathering of strikers and was dragged off his horse and severely beaten.
+This led to claims that he was attacked by "enemy ruffians".